igornieb/storagetiers/README.md

 # storagetiers

-This project uses Django and Django Rest Framework, Celery to run periodic tasks, Redis for cache.
+Backend (Python + Django) Engineer recruitment task.

+## Time

+This assignment took me around 12 hours from start to finish.

 ## Set-up
 You will need to install docker.

 Run terminal in project directory and type `docker compose up` command.
+Django server will start on port `8000`.
 If you want to turn on scheduled tasks enter storagetiers-web console and type `celery -A storagetiers beat -l INFO`.
-If you want to run with `DEBUG` off dont forget to collectstatic first.
+If you want to run with `DEBUG` off don't forget to collectstatic first.

 ## Tests

 To run tests enter storagetiers-web terminal and type in `python manage.py test`.

+## Periodic tasks

+This project uses Celery to run periodic tasks (deleting expired links).
+They aren't run by default to turn them on enter storagetiers-web container console and type `celery -A storagetiers beat -l INFO`.

+## Cache

+This project uses Redis for caching views.

 ## API endpoints